Next Swap Shop – Saturday 11th July 2026

-Following Swap Shop: on a Saturday in June or July
+Following Swap Shop: Saturday September 26th

 Sustainable Wheatley’s Swap Shops are run usually 4 times a year in the Merry Bells village hall on Saturday mornings from 9am to noon.